rhomobile/rhomobile-docs/docs/en/edge/guide/rhomobile-install.md

 Spaces exist in the Workspace path.

 **SOLUTION**<br>
-When RhoStudio launches for the first time, it prompts for the selection of  Workspace in which to store all files.
-The existence of spaces the Workspace path can cause applications to behave unpredictably.
-To correct, go to **Window>>Preferences>>Startup and Shutdown>>Workspaces** and select a Workspace that contains no spaces in the path.
+The Workspace is a local or network directory into which RhoStudio stores all project files.
+The existence of spaces in the Workspace path can cause applications to behave unpredictably.
+To correct this, go to **Window>>Preferences>>Startup and Shutdown>>Workspaces** and select a Workspace path that contains no spaces.

 ### Ruby
 The RhoMobile Suite installer for Windows contains Ruby 1.9.3-p194.
 This version of Ruby is used for executing rake commands on the development host computer and for running RhoConnect applications.